apenella/go-ansible/docs/upgrade_guide_to_2.x.md

 ## Changes on the _AnsibleInventoryCmd_ struct

-The `AnsibleInventoryCmd` have undergone significant changes.
+The `AnsibleInventoryCmd` has undergone significant changes.
 It no longer executes commands, instead, it now implements the `Commander` interface, which is responsible for generating commands for execution.
 To adapt your code to these changes, refer to the guidelines provided in the section [Changes on the _AnsiblePlaybookCmd_ struct](#changes-on-the-ansibleplaybookcmd-struct).

 ## Changes on the _Transformer_ functions

 In version _v2.0.0_, the _github.com/apenella/go-ansible/pkg/stdoutcallback/results_ package has been removed.
 This package previously contained the transformer functions responsible for modifying the output lines of the execution's results.
-This section provides guidance on how to adapt your code to these changes.
+This section guides how to adapt your code to these changes.

 To adapt your code, you should update the imported package to _github.com/apenella/go-ansible/v2/pkg/execute/result/transformer_.
 This is the new location of the transformer functions.